tkn-tub/ns3-gym/doc/manual/source/csma.rst

 The CsmaChannel has three states, ``IDLE``, ``TRANSMITTING`` and ``PROPAGATING``.
 These three states are "seen" instantaneously by all devices on the channel.
-By this we mean that if one device begins or ends a simulated transmission, all devices on the channel are @emph{immediately} aware of the change in state.
+By this we mean that if one device begins or ends a simulated transmission, all devices on the channel are *immediately* aware of the change in state.
 There is no time during which one device may see an ``IDLE`` channel while another device physically further away in the collision domain may have begun transmitting with the associated signals not propagated down the